DFE-Digital/get-into-teaching-app/app/views/content/blog/managing-behaviour-in-the-classroom.md

 Making sure pupils put their names on the top of their page provides a helpful prompt for you.
 You can also make a seating plan and keep that handy.
 Doing an ice-breaker activity with new classes where pupils say their names and something that is unique to them is a great technique too.

 Have a concern about the classroom?
-Join our [Aspiring Teacher Forum on Facebook](https://www.facebook.com/groups/1357146377672255) for advice from teacher training advisers and new and aspiring teachers.
-For free one-to-one support, [sign up for a teacher training adviser](/tta-service).
+Join our [Aspiring Teacher Forum on Facebook](https://www.facebook.com/groups/1357146377672255) for advice from advisers and new and aspiring teachers.
+For free one-to-one support, [sign up for an adviser](/tta-service).